VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

   -http.shutdownDelay duration
      Optional delay before http server shutdown.
 During this delay, the server returns non-OK responses from /health page, so load balancers can route new requests to other servers
   -httpAuth.password string
-     Password for HTTP Basic Auth.
+     Password for HTTP servers' Basic Auth.
 The authentication is disabled if -httpAuth.username is empty -httpAuth.username string
-     Username for HTTP Basic Auth.
+     Username for HTTP servers' Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
      TCP address for exporting metrics at /metrics page (default ":8420") -loggerDisableTimestamps